buildinamsterdam/use-match-media/README.md

 [![Actions Status][ci-image]][ci-url]
 [![PR Welcome][npm-downloads-image]][npm-downloads-url]

-Stateful hook that uses the matchMedia API.
+Stateful hook that uses the matchMedia [API](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia).

 ## Introduction

-Most match media hooks create a new listener for each use of the hook.
-This hook instead only creates a new listener if a given query has not been used before.
-This prevents unnecessary listeners from being created and allows for a more efficient use of the match media API.
-To achieve this, this hook utilizes a global match media provider to manage queries.
+This hook optimizes the use of the match media API by only creating a new listener when a unique query is made, avoiding the creation of unnecessary listeners and increasing efficiency.

-This library is also SSR safe.
+This library is also SSR safe, and a default value can be provided for the initial render.

 ## Installation